Economics, Incentives,

 Tips on buying new EVs:

-Start by looking at what makes and models are available in Minnesota right now.
-EV Info List provides pricing and technical specs information and the table on left shows how many units were at dealer lots recently.
+Start by looking at what makes and models are available in the US right now.
+EV Info List provides pricing and technical specs information.

-You can find more detailed and up-to-date vehicle availability information by going to Cars.com and searching EVs near you.
-Cars.com seems to show the vehicles available at the major dealers well.
+You can find more detailed and up-to-date vehicle availability information at dealers by going to Cars.com and searching EVs near you.
+Cars.com seems to show the vehicles available at the major dealers.

-If you are interested in Teslas, the best course of action is to visit their store in Eden Prairie or their new store in Maplewood.
-They usually stock new and used vehicles the same way as traditional auto dealers, so you might be able to drive one soon.
+If you are interested in Tesla, Rivian or Lucid models, the best course of action is to visit their store websites and find local stores or online ordering instructions.
+If they have local stores, those usually stock new and used vehicles the same way as traditional auto dealers do.

 How to find used EVs: